orges/Petition-Engine/README.md

 # Petition-Engine

-*"It should be a platform that allow "Petitioner"s to create campaigns, create organizations, follow specific categories, share articles and experiences related to campaigns or organizations and invite members for meetings."*
+*"It should be a platform that allows petitioners to create campaigns, create organizations, follow specific categories, share articles and experiences related to campaigns or organizations and invite members for meetings."*